 - Visually scan a work area or travel route for signs of safety threat.
 Avoid secluded areas or ‘blind spots’ within the facility.

 - Travel in pairs or groups when possible.
-If you must travel alone, be sure other staff members know your whereabouts and expected return.
+If you must go alone, be sure other staff members know your whereabouts and expected return.

 - Dress conservatively to avoid misinterpretation.
 Choose loose-fitting functional clothing and eliminate jewelry such as necklaces that can be a choking threat.